Are you either a current student or a future student interested in attending college in Texas?

-This engineering accredited private Christian university, located in Longview, Texas, is home to less than 4,000 undergraduate students, providing both undergraduate and graduate degree studies in over 90 academic disciplines.
+This engineering accredited private Christian university, located in Longview, Texas, is home to less than 4,000 undergraduate students, providing both undergraduate and graduate degree programs in over 90 academic disciplines.

 You will also enjoy the benefits of this university's new state-of-the-art engineering lab.